ernstlab/csrep/README.md

 Users can easily view the provided summary chromatin state maps for cell groups in Roadmap and Epimap on USCS Genome Browser.
 To do so:
 - Get onto the genome browser with the desired configuration (reference genome assembly, etc.).
 - Click 'Add custom tracks'.
-- Copy and paste the links to individual data files from our [download link](https://public.hoffman2.idre.ucla.edu/ernst/2K9RS/csrep/) that users want to view.
+- Copy and paste the links to individual data files from our <a href="https://public.hoffman2.idre.ucla.edu/ernst/2K9RS/csrep/">download link</a> that users want to view.
 - Submit and Go.

 ## Other data